-Two absolutely stunning staires to do (if you are trained): Monesteroli and Punta Corvo
+Two absolutely stunning staires to climb (if you are trained): Monesteroli and Punta Corvo

 Punta Corvo and Monesteroli, unique beauty destinations on the opposite ends of the Gulf of Poets united by one detail: the challenging stairs to reach them.Liguria is not a simple destination; it is generous in beauty but also in challenges.
 Even in the far east of the region, in the La Spezia area, some of the most picturesque places are those that are reached with no easy walks.
 Among these surely are the beach of Punta Corvo and the Monesteroli houses.
 Both destinations can be reached by stairways drawn on steep coasts, breathtaking so much for the stunning views and the effort requested to reach them.